-The Breaking Barriers Award honors an individual who has gone above and beyond to bring new blood into the sport by breaking down barriers and introducing new audiences to the sport of fly fishing.
-We are excited to announce the 2020 winner of the award, and ask you to keep an eye out for 2021 nominees.
-Look for those who are engaging new anglers, feeding the sport, and approaching things maybe just a little bit differently.
+The Breaking Barriers Award honors an individual or organization that has gone above and beyond to break down barriers and bring new communities to the sports we love.
+We would love your help in nominating folks for our 2021 award.
+Look for those who are engaging new outdoorspeople, creating conditions to make experiencing nature more accessible, reimagining efforts for conservation, and approaching things maybe just a little bit differently.
 Once more, we ask you to encourage them, help them, and nominate them.

 Applications will be taken until 3/1/21.